NREL/REopt-Analysis-Scripts/README.md

 # REopt API Analysis using Python

 ## Updated for Multi-Scenario and Multi-Tariff Inputs
 This fork of the repository includes an updated version of `src.multi_site_input_parser.py`.
-In particular it allows the addition of a column in the multi-scenario input file titled `rate_file` that allows a specific electric tariff for each scenario.
+In particular, it allows the addition of a column in the multi-scenario input file titled `rate_file` that allows a specific electric tariff to be specified for each scenario.
 Below is an example of some inputs:

 | description  | load_file | rate_file |
 | ------------- | ------------- | ------------- |